EvgeniyKrastev/Kursova_rabota_Evgeniy_Krastev_1901321003_Distributed_Applications/README.md

 The site is for customers to buy a car.

 The site have login for the customer, after that you have navbar for home, about, contact and pages with lists for cars, buyers and order.
-You see list and you can add, dellete or rename.
+You see list and you can add, delete or rename.
 The app have:
 Application service (it has class for data elements and implementations and managing), Data(it has context for lists with the, entities),